-Originally part of Van Cortlandt Manor, Blue Mountain Reservation land was purchased by Westchester County in 1927.
-The park today offers hiking, picnicking, fishing, a playground, and archery and shooting ranges, as well as being nationally known as a mountain biking center.
-All trails are open for hiking, and many are wide forest roads, offering plenty of room for bikers and hikers.
-The park is open 7 days, 8 AM to dusk.
+Originally part of Van Cortlandt Manor, Blue Mountain Reservation was purchased by Westchester County in 1927.
+The park offers hiking, picnicking, fishing, a playground, and archery and shooting ranges, as well as being nationally known as a mountain biking center.
+All trails are open for hiking, and many are wide woods roads, offering plenty of room for both bikers and hikers.

 |Trails Overview:|| |

-Hikers may prefer weekday visits to avoid the heavy mountain bike activity of the weekends.
-The complex trail system is somewhat confusingly blazed.
-A second marking system of numbered posts at each trail crossing is also unreliable.
-It is best to print out the trail map from the Blue Mountain web site, and if available get a free map from the entrance kiosk.
-A 5 mile loop will take in both Mt.
+Hikers may prefer weekday visits to avoid the heavy mountain bike activity on weekends.
+The complex trail system is rather poorly blazed.
+The official park trail map designates most intersections with numbers, but these numbers do not appear on the ground at most intersections.
+It is best to print out the trail map from the Blue Mountain website, and if available get a free map from the entrance kiosk.
+A five-mile loop includes both Mt.
 Spitzenberg and Blue Mountain.
-The north end of the 12 mile hiking trail, the Briarcliff Peekskill Trailway is within Blue Mountain Park.
+The north end of the 12-mile Briarcliff-Peekskill Trailway is within Blue Mountain Reservation.

-From the north: NY Route 9 south.
-Exit at Welcher Avenue; turn right and follow to park entrance.
-From the south: NY route 9A to NY route 9 north.
-Exit at Welcher Avenue; turn left and follow to park entrance.
-Public transportation: take Metro North Hudson line to the Peekskill station.
-To walk the 1.5 miles to the park, head east from the station on Hudson Avenue.
-Turn right on Washington Street.
-Turn left onto Welcher Avenue and the park entrance is visible straight ahead.
-From the entrance kiosk, bear left to head up to parking lot 3 for trail access.
+From the north: Take NY Route 9 south.
+Exit at Welcher Avenue; turn right and follow to the park entrance.
+From the south: Take NY Route 9A to NY Route 9 north.
+Exit at Welcher Avenue, turn left and follow to park entrance.

 |Contact Information:||Westchester County, Dept. of Parks Recreation & Conservation |